olgarozhdestvina/pands-project/README.md

  ![](https://raw.githubusercontent.com/olgarozhdestvina/pands-project/master/Used%20Images/menu.jpg)

-Please note that all three files will be automatically saved to your PC.
+Please note that all files will be automatically saved to your PC.

 ------